 Of course, climate action by subnational actors is not a substitute for federal leadership and a nation-wide climate strategy.
 At the same time, actions by subnational climate leaders such as California and New York, which are a big part of the U.S. economy, can have cascading impacts beyond their jurisdictions by shifting the market and encouraging others to take similar actions.
 California first adopted a zero-emissions vehicle (ZEV) mandate in 1990; since then, 15 states have adopted California’s ZEV requirement.

-Federal funding and technical assistance, which the IRA and Bipartisan Infrastructure Law provide, can further encourage more states and local governments to get on board and accelerate the clean energy transition.
-Moreover, the various tax credits and other provisions in the IRA will help bring down the cost of clean technologies, making it cheaper for states and cities to adopt new climate programs and ratchet up their climate ambitions.
+Federal funding and technical assistance, which the Inflation Reduction Act and Bipartisan Infrastructure Law provide, can further encourage more states and local governments to get on board and accelerate the clean energy transition.
+Moreover, the various tax credits and other provisions in the Inflation Reduction Act will help bring down the cost of clean technologies, making it cheaper for states and cities to adopt new climate programs and ratchet up their climate ambitions.

-The IRA will provide strong incentives for the private sector to invest in emissions-reducing technologies — from battery manufacturing to systems that capture carbon dioxide directly from the atmosphere — but how aggressively companies respond to those incentives will have a big impact on how quickly emissions are reduced.
-Most of the incentives in the IRA are through the tax code and their total value is not capped.
-This means that if companies and individuals respond to these incentives more than the Congressional Budget Office assumed, the total value of the clean energy investments from the IRA could exceed $370 billion and further reduce emissions.
+The Inflation Reduction Act will provide strong incentives for the private sector to invest in emissions-reducing technologies — from battery manufacturing to systems that capture carbon dioxide directly from the atmosphere — but how aggressively companies respond to those incentives will have a big impact on how quickly emissions are reduced.
+Most of the incentives in the Inflation Reduction Act are through the tax code and their total value is not capped.
+This means that if companies and individuals respond to these incentives more than the Congressional Budget Office assumed, the total value of the clean energy investments from the Inflation Reduction Act could exceed $370 billion and further reduce emissions.